-Policy GF-1 - The City's various user charges and fees will be reviewed at least every two years for proposed adjustments based on services provided and comparisons with other jurisdictions.
+Policy GF-1 - The City's various user charges and fees shall be reviewed at least every two years for proposed adjustments based on services provided and comparisons with other jurisdictions.

-Policy GF-2 - The Finance Director will provide a financial status update at least quarterly.
+Policy GF-2 - The Finance Director shall provide a financial status update at least quarterly.

-Policy GF-3 - Budget amendments during the year will be approved by budget motion until the end of the budget year, when a formal comprehensive budget amendment is submitted.
+Policy GF-3 - Budget amendments during the year will be approved by budget motion until the end of the budget year, at which time a formal comprehensive budget amendment is submitted.